sharayu134/Notes/Algorithm/DFS.md

 Therefore, Solution1 is the correct implementation for counting closed islands.

 Would you like to explore any other aspects of this problem or code?

+## IMP time complexity for bfs and dfs

+Time Complexity of DFS and BFS: A Simple Explanation Imagine a maze.

+DFS (Depth-First Search)
+Think of DFS as exploring a maze by going as deep as possible before backtracking.
+You start at an entrance, pick a path, and keep going until you hit a dead end.
+Then, you go back to the last junction and try another path.

+Time complexity: You visit every room (vertex) and every door (edge) at most once.
+So, the time it takes is directly related to the number of rooms (vertices) and doors (edges) in the maze.
+BFS (Breadth-First Search)
+Imagine BFS as exploring a maze level by level.
+You start at the entrance and explore all rooms on the first floor, then move to the second floor, and so on.

+Time complexity: Similar to DFS, you visit every room and door at most once.
+So, the time it takes is also related to the number of rooms and doors.
+In both cases, the time it takes to explore the entire maze depends on the number of rooms (vertices) and doors (edges).

+In technical terms:
+V is the number of vertices (rooms).
+E is the number of edges (doors).
+The time complexity for both DFS and BFS is O(V + E).

+This means
+that the time it takes to explore the entire maze (or graph) grows linearly with the number of rooms and doors.